lelloc/doc-admin/content/communication-notifications/postmaster-filters.rst

    .. note::

       When adding or editing one of the postmaster filters, remember multiple filters may apply to a single mail.
-The last rule wins.
-Rules execute and sort by the ASCII value of the names.
-Based on the sorted order in the overview, they are applied top to bottom.
-Look to the `ASCI chart <http://www.asciitable.com>`_ to see how to sort your names based on the *ASCII-bet*.
+Rules are executed and sorted by the ASCII value of the names.
+Based on the sorted order in the overview, they are applied from top to bottom.
+Look at the `ASCII table <https://en.wikipedia.org/wiki/Ascii>`__ to see how to sort your names based on the *ASCIIbetical* order.

 Stop after match \*
-   Postmaster filters are evaluated in alphabetical order.
+   Postmaster filters are evaluated in *ASCIIbetical* order.
 This setting defines the evaluation of the subsequent postmaster filters.

    No
       All postmaster filters are executed.